sreenivasarajiv/touch2success/README.md

 ### Todo:
 1. User details should be fetched from Database, Hardcoded as if now (not in given requirements)
-2. Front End Application
-3. Unit Test Implementation
+2. Unit Test Implementation
-4. Dependency Injection Mechanism in Backend for injecting and managing Dependencies
+3. Dependency Injection Mechanism in Backend for injecting and managing Dependencies

 ### Features
 1. TypeORM implementation